 Employers are always searching for candidates who work in critical times.
 They appreciate who strike a balance between home and work.
 So, stick to your work ethics and you have a long way to go!

 If you have undertaken activities that highlight your work ethics.
-Then don’t forget to mention it in your cover letter or resume.
+Then don’t forget to mention this soft skill on your resume or cover letter.

 Leadership skills will make you a great employee.
 But these soft skills will also help you surpass beyond your assigned job.
 Leadership skills help you to shape a successful team.
 Candidate with leadership qualities is a huge investment for the company.